axelerator/ruelm/README.md

 `ToBackend` messages can be sent using the `sendToBackend` function where they will be automatically deserialized in the matching Rust type.

-The messages will be processed in a single worked thread where the server can respond by sending `ToFrontend` messages to one more clients (identified by `session_id`)
+The messages will be processed in a single worker thread where the server can respond by sending `ToFrontend` messages to one more clients (identified by `session_id`)

 These messages get transferred to the Elm client through a port and then centrally processed